 Compensation matters concerning the Chief Executive Officer are approved by the Board on the recommendation of the Compensation and Corporate Governance Committee.
-Mr. Glynn is subject to an employment agreement with Richards Packaging which expires May 2017.
-In consideration for his services, Mr. Glynn receives a base salary which is fixed for the duration of the agreement and an annual cash bonus which is based 75% on the actual level of earnings before interest, income taxes and amortization ("EBITDA")1 achieved by Richards Packaging in comparison to budget and 25% on the achievement of goals and objectives which in 2016 related to working capital, human resources and financing, acquisitions and investor relations.
-In 2017, for the 2016 year, Mr. Glynn received approximately 155% of his targeted bonus entitlement relating to the earnings level and the remainder of his bonus was awarded to him for achieving goals relating to working capital management, manufacturing strategy, rebalancing Richards Packaging's management resources and improving investor relations.
+Mr. Glynn is subject to an employment agreement with Richards Packaging which expires May 2020.
+In consideration for his services, Mr. Glynn receives a base salary which is fixed for the duration of the agreement and an annual cash bonus which is based 75% on the actual level of Adjusted EBITDA1 achieved by Richards Packaging in comparison to budget and 25% on the achievement of subjective goals and objectives which in 2019 related to working capital, expanding supply chain, acquisitions and investor relations.